What Is Subsidence?

 It is constructed of a reinforced concrete slab, cast in one pour, supported on micropiles, which carries the load from the external walls via needle beams.
 These needle beams are short reinforced concrete beams that project from the raft into the rising walls.
 The raft will also support the internal walls via smaller needles.
 The normal requirement for weldmesh is two layers of A393.
 The centres of the needles will depend on the pile loadings, raft design and arching ability of the walls.

 This system can only be applied if enough rising walls are present to allow for the raft (c.
-300 mm) and insulated concrete screed (150 mm) to be installed.
+350 mm) and insulated concrete screed (c.
+250 mm) to be installed.
 Otherwise, traditional pile and beam may be the only viable option.

 Raking micropiles through foundations can be applied in low to medium risk buildings where internal and external damage is significant and progressive.
 The difference between raking and traditional pile and beam is of course the piles are raking but secondly, the absence of ground beams allows for direct load transfer from the foundation to the pile.

 This system may be more cost effective than traditional pile and beam but is not without its limitations.
 Unlike pile and beam construction, raking micropiles can only be proven by design as it is very difficult to test in situ micropiles for axial loadings.
+Even design is quite challenging.
 In some instances, such as raft foundation failure, micropiles can be installed vertically through the raft.

-Furthermore, as micropiles have a very low bending moment, such piles must be installed alternating on either side of the wall to negate such lateral and torsional forces.
+Furthermore, as micropiles have a very low bending moment, such piles may have to be installed alternating on either side of the wall to negate such lateral and torsional forces.
 This system is most appropriate during a renovation of a single storey building where the internal floors are being replaced in any instance.

 Ground improvement or pressure grouting is applied in low risk buildings in areas of loose permeable soils.
 Unlike pile and beam construction, this process is near impossible to prove by design and/or testing and should only be applied in low risk properties.